failedreality/100-days-of-code/log.md

 **Twitter Post:**  D2 - Learned more about set comprehension and list comprehension.
 Looked int pybit.es challenges but I think its still too advanced. #100DaysOfCode

+### Day 2: December 08, 2017

+**Today's Progress**: Continued more on the learning class from udemy on Python.
+Learned a bit about while loops and then set intersections (code.intersection).
+Also covered briefly string split() method.

+**Thoughts:** Just trying to plug along and get some time in.
+The upcoming weekend will be tough to find the time, but maybe I will just switch over to a book for the weekend, since I cannot have a laptop with me everywhere I am going to.
+The next section in the udemy class will get more in depth and will start to learn dictionaries.

+**Link to work:** No link today.

+**Twitter Post:**  D3 - Learned about while loops, set intersections and string splits.
+Moving to book studies for the weekend  #100DaysOfCode